muziyoshiz/ansible-2.0-sample/README.md

 | playbook2.yml | on individual tasks in included files | in handlers/main.yml        |
 | playbook3.yml | on include task in tasks/main.yml     | in included file            |

 NOTICE: playbook4.yml, inventory_true, inventory_false and inventory_null are files for an another experiment.
+Please ignore them.

 ## Results